Why choose one sport when you can get involved in all three ?

 What special kit do they need ?

-Swim Suit, goggles, a bike of any sort providing it is safe and roadworthy, a bike helmet and a pair of running shoes.
+Swimsuit, goggles, and a pair of well fitting trainers.
+Training and races at junior level are mainly aquathlons (swim and run) and therefore it is not essential to have a bike.
+For triathlon, a bike of any sort, providing it is safe and roadworthy and a bike helmet.
 You cannot participate in cycling training or races unless you are wearing a helmet.

 How much will all this cost ?